SPEAKING & WRITING with Effectiveness

 In a political environment, if you are one of several candidates in a party primary election race, remember that only one of you will emerge to be on the November general election ballot.
 It is expected and hoped that you will support for the general election whomever is the party candidate elected in the primary.
 You should not say things to or about your primary election competitor that would make it difficult or impractical to support him or her in the general election.

-18. Audience engagement is often helpful.
+18. Audience engagement often is helpful.
 Consider involving someone by asking a pertinent question, “What do you think about the benefits of the tax proposal?”
 Or speak directly to someone, “John, do you think the benefits are greater than the cost?”
 Be sure you thank the person who responds.
-Try to be careful not to draw out someone in the audience you believe may be against you.
+Try to be careful not to draw out someone in the audience you believe will be against you.

 19. Never speak too softly.
 Sufficient loudness to reach the back of the audience is what you need, especially when no sound system available.